How to Unwrap Text in Excel (4 Methods)

 3. Unwrap Text Applying VBA Code in Excel

-You can use Visual Basic for unwrapping your text.
-To do this you need to follow the steps:
+You can use VBA to unwrap text.
+To do this you need to follow these steps:

 📌 Steps